Business areas & distribution rules

 Licensed though Copydan Verdens TV for exploitations in Denmark.

-Rights revenue from the digital services (DIG) area such as StartOver and Catch-Up is collected in accordance with the provisions of the Danish Copyright Act on extended collective licence (section 35(4) and (5)) and distributed to all right holders regardless of membership.
+Rights revenue from the digital services area such as StartOver and Catch-Up is collected in accordance with the provisions of the Danish Copyright Act on extended collective licence (section 35(4) and (5)) and distributed to all right holders regardless of membership.

-Rights revenue is distributed to Danish and foreign rights holders alike on the basis of reports received from Copydan who receives data direct from the TV distributors.
+Rights revenue is distributed to Danish and foreign right holders alike on the basis of reports received from Copydan who receives data direct from TV distributors.
 The revenue is thus distributed across TV channels without consideration for which channels are payment channels otherwise.
 As huge volumes of data are involved, a triviality limit has been introduced to avoid revenue being distributed to productions with very modest levels of activity.

 Catch-up on feature films is not part of the present licensing/distribution.